jazcarate/marble-os/README.md

 # Usage
 1. Have a config file with the desired behavior
-1. Run `marble` with the config file, piped to the program you want to run: `$ marble ./sample/calculator.mbl | ./sample/calculator.sh`
+1. Run `marble` with the config file, piped to the program you want to run: `$ marble run ./sample/calculator.mbl | ./sample/calculator.sh`
 1. ???
 1. Profit

 [![asciicast](https://asciinema.org/a/ffFLLTRD5ozZj0zqgDzS7rA7D.svg)](https://asciinema.org/a/ffFLLTRD5ozZj0zqgDzS7rA7D)

-## Options
+## Run Options
 | Option    | Description                                        | Example       | Default value |
 |-----------|----------------------------------------------------|---------------|---------------|
 | repeat    | Whether to repeat the sequence one it finishes     | --repeat      | false         |